 - Transforming our existing mechanisms for establishing minimum income levels – the floor below which no Canadian should fall – through synchronizing/harmonizing the jumble of federal and provincial tax, transfer and other measures like the minimum wage.

 All of these goals require constructive collaboration across all governments, led by a national government that is looking over the horizon – committed to securing our long-term future, not just the next election.
-With the Senate now definitively sidelined as an ineffective vehicle for addressing regional concerns or good national governance, I continue to promote the creation of a Council of Canadian Governments to be an effective supplement to Canada’s optional First Ministers’ Conferences – which are currently held only on the whim of the prime minister.
+With the Senate now sidelined, pending serious constitutional reform, as an ineffective vehicle for addressing regional concerns or good national governance, I continue to promote the creation of a Council of Canadian Governments to be an effective supplement to Canada’s optional First Ministers’ Conferences – which are currently held only on the whim of the prime minister.

-There should be no doubt that, in 2015, when Canadians consider which political party is best positioned to bring about this critical leadership and collaboration, the answer is increasingly clear: Justin Trudeau and the Liberal Party of Canada.
+There should be no doubt that, in 2015, when Canadians consider which political party is best positioned to bring about this critical leadership and collaboration, the Conservative Party will not be on their list.